lilemmy29/Titanic-Survivor-Prediction/README.md

 ### Preprocessing steps included:

 i.
-Filling missing values in the 'Age' column with the median age.
+Dropped missing values in the 'Age' column.

 ii.
 Converting the 'Sex' column into dummy variables for better model compatibility.